hepabolu/programming-by-stealth/docs/pbs70.md

 We could show the Toast now, but there is one more thing we should do before we go ahead with that final step.

 While Toasts hide themselves automatically, they remain in the DOM.
 If your app is going to use a lot of Toasts, the DOM will become ever more cluttered with more and more invisible Toasts.
 We really should clean up after ourselves!
 We can do that by adding an event handler.
-Specifically, we want to respond to the event that the Bootstrap Toast plugin emits when a Toast finishes hiding itself; `hidden.bs.toast`.
+Specifically, we want to respond to the event that the Bootstrap Toast plugin emits when a Toast finishes hiding itself: `hidden.bs.toast`.
 What is it that we want to do when this event fires?
 We want to delete the Toast from the DOM.
 We can do that with jQuery’s `.remove()` function.
 Putting all that together we get the following event handler:

 ```javascript
 $toast.on('hidden.bs.toast', function(){ $(this).remove(); });